Nikumaroro: Amelia Earhart

-The TIGHAR hypothesis has many critics, with TIGHAR's founder and executive director, Richard Gillespie, described as a good showman who lacks credible results.
+The TIGHAR hypothesis has various advocates and critics, with TIGHAR's founder and executive director, Richard Gillespie, described as a good showman who lacks credible results.
 A curator at the Smithsonian Institution's Air and Space Museum said: "Not to impugn [Gillespie], but I don't think he's found anything on any expedition."
-To date, TIGHAR has failed to connect any of their artifacts to Earhart, Noonan, or to any specific person or persons known to have been on the island from 1929 to present.
-TIGHAR has failed to provide any dating to establish how long any of the artifacts were in the ground, nor has it provided evidence as to when the artifacts may have arrived on the island.

-Famed ocean explorer Robert Ballard led a 2019 expedition to locate Earhart's Lockheed Model 10-E Electra or evidence that it landed on Nikumaroro.
-After days of searching the deep cliffs supporting the island and the nearby ocean using state of the art equipment and technology, Ballard did not find any evidence of the plane or any associated wreckage of it.
+Ocean explorer Robert Ballard led a 2019 expedition to locate Earhart's Lockheed Model 10-E Electra or evidence that it landed on Nikumaroro.
+After days of searching the deep cliffs supporting the island and the nearby ocean, Ballard did not find any evidence of the plane or any associated wreckage of it.
 Allison Fundis, Ballard's chief operating officer stated: "We felt like if her plane was there, we would have found it pretty early in the expedition."

 In their October 2019 documentary, "Expedition Amelia" tracing Robert Ballard's efforts, National Geographic stated regarding the Gardner Island (Nikumaroro) hypothesis, "It’s a nice story.
 But like all the other evidence obtained here over the decades, there is no provable link to Amelia or her plane."

+Archaeological Legacy Institute and Purdue Research Foundation plan to conduct an expedition to the lagoon in November 2025 to examine a "visual anomaly" in satellite images of a lagoon on Nikumaroro, dubbed the Taraia Object.
+The expedition has been postponed until 2026, awaiting approvals from the Kiribati government.